rand-23/web-development/README.md

 *	Please note that you might need to get the subfolder(ecommerce) out of the main file to make it work, so your path should be like this as an example( C:\Users\Dell\web-development-main\web-development-main\ecommerce).
 *	Second, open the folder ecommerce by VS Code from where you download it and without closing ecommerce-strapi (this is so important).
 *	After create the .env.local file and adding its values
-*	In the terminal sied after installing all dependencies, write this command: npm run dev.
+*	In the terminal side after installing all dependencies, write this command: npm run dev.
 *	Will take you to localhost:3000, or localhost:3001 , here where you can see and use the application.

 ## Connections